ssciwr/onehealth-db/README.md

     * If this concatenated string is longer than 30 characters, we only keep the first 2 characters and replace the the rest by `"_etc"`
 * If the file was downloaded from a monthly dataset, `"_monthly"` is presented in the file name
 * If the downloaded data is only for an area of the grid (instead of the whole map), `"_area"` is inserted into the file name
+* If the part before `"_raw"` is longer than 100 characters, only the first 100 characters are kept and the rest is replaced by `"_etc"`
+* `"_raw"` is added at the end to indicate that the file is raw data
 * Extension `ext` of the file can be `.nc` or `.grib`